-Whether you’re looking for somewhere romantic or adventurous, here’s your guide to the 10 best picnic spots around Australia…
+Whether you’re looking for somewhere romantic, adventurous, secluded or a picnic area with a view, here’s your guide to the 14 best picnic spots around Australia.

-When summer hits, it’s hard to find anything better to do than head out on a picnic.
-From family-friendly beach days, to romantic sunset views – eating al fresco really is the perfect way to celebrate any event.
-Plus, did we mention it suits any budget!
+When the weekend hits, it’s hard to find anything better to do than head out on a picnic.
+From family-friendly beach days, to romantic sunset views or a secluded picnic spot to get away from the crowds – eating al fresco really is the perfect way to celebrate any event.
+Plus, did we mention that it suits any budget!

 The Best Picnic Spots in New South Wales

 One of Sydney’s largest natural gems, Centennial Park is home to a plethora of beautiful moments including vistas, gardens, ponds and more.
-The park stretches across 189 hectares, so despite its immense popularity, there’s always plenty of room for visitors to admire and enjoy the surrounds.
+The park stretches across 189 hectares, so despite its immense popularity, there’s always plenty of room for a secret picnic for visitors to admire and enjoy the surrounds.

 Follow your visit to the Kirribilli Markets with an eat-out at Bradfield Park, located just a few minutes-walk away.
 Situated beneath Sydney Harbour Bridge’s north end, the grassland offers prime views of the bridge, alongside the equally-iconic Opera House and Sydney Harbour.

 The Best Picnic Spots in the Australian Capital Territory

 Forty-five minutes south-west out of Canberra’s CBD you will find Australian Capital Territory’s hidden oasis, Gibraltar Falls.
 Featuring a plunging waterfall that pools into a magical stream, Gibraltar Falls also features a free-to-use picnic area with gas barbeque amenities for the public to use at the car park entrance to the grounds.
 Take a short walk along the gravel walking track to the lookouts over the falls and creek or go off the beaten path on the trail to Woods Reserve.